pientaa/opening-black-box/README.md

 ## Run experiments

-Make sure you have _hosts_info.csv_ file in working directory.
+Make sure you have _hosts_info.csv_ file in `monitor-manager` directory.
+File should end with an empty line.

 | host_ip              | container_name   |
 |:--------------------------:| ------------:|